“When you say ‘DNS security’, you just mean DNSSEC, right?”

 The validating resolver acts as a decoder.
 When DNSSEC is implemented, all DNS zones have a public key and a private key.
 The public key, as the name suggests, is available to everyone and provides the means to decrypt messages signed by the corresponding private key (this is why they are known as a “key pair”).
 The client’s DNS resolver then retrieves the answer and validates it using another cryptographic DNSkey record.
 Once the answer is validated it is returned to the client, but not before the two keys link up at the original server – it is only then that the query will fully resolve.

 DNSSEC is considered a basic security move which all network administrators should take on their internet service.
-A specific compliance control in NIST 800-53 requires network administrators to adjust their DNS settings from “resolve anything” to “trust but verify”.
-This is done because DNS was built as a naive system – the queries are resolved against internal and external servers automatically, and it isn’t questioned whether a server is actually authorized to perform a resolution.
+A specific compliance control in NIST 800-53 requires network admins to adjust their DNS settings from “resolve anything” to “trust but verify”.
+This is done because DNS was built as a naive system.
+The queries are resolved against internal and external servers automatically, and it isn’t questioned whether a DNS server is actually authorized to perform a resolution.
 This makes DNS vulnerable to man in the middle attacks and cache poisoning.

 So, with these security considerations in mind, how can one implement DNSSEC?
-While you might have heard that it’s work-intensive with BIND and Windows, it is actually quite simple to establish with a unified enterprise DNS system in place (like our DNS Integrity system).
-This system structure allows DNSSEC to be implemented with the touch of a button – and with no worries about whether it’s working or not, as the DNSSEC scheme is automatically implemented throughout the entire zone.
+While you might have heard that it’s work-intensive with BIND and Windows operating system, it is actually quite simple to establish with a unified DNS system in place (like our DNS Integrity platform).
+This system structure allows DNSSEC to be implemented with the touch of a button – and with no worries about whether it’s working or not!
+The DNSSEC scheme is automatically implemented throughout the entire zone.

 What is DNS Security?